 Initial advising assignments are based on the student's expressed interest area.
-Advisors work intensely with their advisees throughout the first year, helping them to clarify and identify their interests, values, and goals.
-Advisors also provide information about University requirements and help students adjust to college-level academic expectations.
+Advisors work intensely with their advisees throughout the first year, helping them to clarify and identify their interests, values,

 Students may declare a major and change to a major advisor at any point after matriculation.
 They must declare a major before the registration period at the end of their sophomore year.
 While students may change majors, repeated changes may delay graduation.